muditvashistha/HitGub/README.md

 # HitGub
 HitGub is a lightweight, beginner-friendly version control system built with Python and Tkinter.
 It lets you create **code checkpoints**, **track changes**, and **revert to previous versions** — all without needing Git.

-> 🚀 Perfect for learning version control basics or tracking changes in single-file Python projects.
+> 🚀 Perfect for learning version control basics or tracking changes.

 ---